Record 12th execution set in Florida this year for a man convicted of killing wife's family

 STARKE, Fla.
-(AP) — A Florida man convicted of killing his estranged wife's sister and parents and setting their house on fire is scheduled to put to death Wednesday, which would be a record 12th execution in the state in 2025.
+(AP) — A Florida man convicted of killing his estranged wife's sister and parents and setting their house on fire was scheduled to be put to death Wednesday evening, which would be a record 12th execution in the state in 2025.

 So far, two more Florida executions are scheduled for this fall.
 Victor Tony Jones is set to die on Sept.
 30 for the 1990 killings of two people during a robbery and Samuel Lee Smithers is scheduled for execution on Oct.
 14 for the murders of two women in 1996.